harryplusplus/mikro-orm-pglite/README.md

 In other words, the PGlite instance shares its lifecycle with the MikroORM instance.

 For PGlite instances with In-memory ephemeral storage, sharing the lifecycle with a MikroORM instance may not meet your needs depending on your use case.
-You may also want to initialize it in a File system storage fashion or take advantage of the various parameters of the PGlite constructor.
+You may also want to initialize it in a File system storage method or take advantage of the various parameters of the PGlite constructor.

 Configure the `driverOptions.connection.pglite` property to a synchronous or asynchronous function that returns a PGlite instance.
 In this case, MikroORM considers the PGlite instance as **borrowed**.